yanbozyb/AE_CSAL/README.md

 cd AE_CSAL
 sh precondition/start.sh
 ```
-This will take much long time to precondition virtual disks by sequentially writing whole space twice followed by randomly writes to whole space area.
+This will take a long time to precondition virtual disks by sequentially writing to the whole space twice, followed by random writes across the entire space.

 #### Preparing Partitions
 After preconditioning, we should prepare partitions.
 In our paper's experiments, we construct 8 VMs, each is assigned a partition of CSAL device.
 To simplify experiments in Artifact Evaluation, we encourage users to split the virtual disk into multiple partitions and then launch multiple FIO jobs to generate workloads on each partition.
 In this case, each job can be considered as a tenant (i.e., VM).
-In the following instructions, we split whole disk into 8 partitions by specifying offset and size for each job in FIO configurations.
+In the following instructions, we divide the entire disk into 8 partitions by specifying the offset and size for each job in the FIO configurations.
 The example is shown as follows:
 ```bash
 [job1]
 name=job1